georgia-tech-db/evadb/docs/source/overview/concepts.rst

 EvaQL: AI-Centric Query Language
 --------------------------------

-EvaDB supports a SQL-like query language, called EvaQL, designed to assist software developers in bringing AI into their applications.
+EvaDB supports a SQL-like query language, called ``EvaQL``, designed to assist software developers in bringing AI into their applications.

 Here is set of illustrative EvaQL queries for a ChatGPT-based video question answering app.
 This EvaDB app connects to collection of news videos stored in a folder and runs an AI query for extracting audio transcripts from the videos using a Hugging Face model, followed by another AI query for question answering using ChatGPT.